SriHari211/About/README.md

 ### 🧠 About Me

-- 🔭 I’m currently working on **Wideband Beam Tracking Using Subspace Based Tracking Algorithm**
+- 🔭 Currently working on **Wideband Beam Tracking Using Subspace Based Tracking Algorithm**
 - 🌱 Exploring **Reinforcement Learning in Wireless Systems** and **IoT-based Automation**
 - 💬 Ask me about `Java`, `SQL`, `Arduino`, and `Embedded Systems`
 - 👯 Looking to collaborate on **IoT, AI, and Open Source Projects**